Read This First

 The danger is performative rationality: naming fallacies, probabilities, or methods while using them as badges rather than tools for better judgment.

-The first anchor is While the causal connection between 1) genetics and environment and.
-Without it, Astrology can sound important while still leaving the reader unsure how to sort the case in front of them.
+Start with While the causal connection between 1) genetics and environment and.
+Without that first grip, Astrology can sound weighty while staying hard to use.

 Read this page as part of the wider Rational Thought branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.